highcharts-for-python/highcharts-maps/README.rst

   * The **Highcharts Export Server** - enabling the programmatic creation of static (downloadable) data visualizations

-The library supports Highcharts (JS) v.10.2 and higher, including Highcharts (JS) v.11.2.0.
+The library supports Highcharts (JS) v.10.2 and higher, including Highcharts (JS) v.11.3.0.

-**Highcharts Maps for Python** is fully integrated with the broader Python ecosystem, offerin gnative integrations with:
+**Highcharts Maps for Python** is fully integrated with the broader Python ecosystem, offering native integrations with:

   * **Jupyter Labs/Notebook**.
 You can now produce high-end and interactive plots and renders using the full suite of Highcharts visualization capabilities.